leonoverweel/dynamically-typed/README.md

 # Dynamically Typed

 This is the website for [Dynamically Typed](https://dynamicallytyped.com/), my newsletter.
-For now, this repository only contains scripts for downloading issues and transforming them into [Hugo](https://gohugo.io)-compatible Markdown files.
+This repository only contains scripts for downloading issues and transforming them into [Hugo](https://gohugo.io)-compatible Markdown files and to split them up into individual stories and links.
-In the future it'll also have scripts to extract more richt content (like individual stories and quick links) and render a Hugo-based static website.
+For the source of the Hugo website, see the `website` directory.

 ## Setup